Low-energy, healthy homes: Europe's answer to shale gas?

 The potential losers are the utilities.

-Sabine Froning, head of public affairs and communication at Sweden's Vattenfall [VATN.UL], said the company sought to become more of a service provider, while retaining a supply role, notably as a specialist in efficient district heating.
+Sabine Froning, head of public affairs and communication at Sweden's Vattenfall, said the company sought to become more of a service provider, while retaining a supply role, notably as a specialist in efficient district heating.